Cryptosploit/cryptosploit/README.md

 ```
 <br>

-You can search modules by regular expressions.
+You can search modules by regular expressions
 ```
 crsconsole> search hash
 [>] hashes